Secondary Expectations & Uniform

 - Bobby Moore Academy jumper.

 - Outdoor coat.
-This should be black, dark grey or navy and match their school uniform as much as possible.
+This must be black, dark grey or navy and match their school uniform as much as possible.
+No patterns or bright colours will be allowed.
 Any logo/branding should be small and discreet.

 - Pupils will be expected to remove outdoor clothing as they enter the academy.